BengzyGithub/466-web-based-store/README.md

 # 466-web-based-store
-This is a Web-based databased driven tool that handles an online store.

 ## Introduction
 This project involves designing and developing a web-based, database-driven application for an online store.
 It is a group assignment for CSCI 466, and all elements learned in the class will be applied.